na-talia/na-talia/README.md

  ## <div align="center"> Hi there 👋
   ### <div align="center">My name is Natalia</div>

-- 🌱 I’m currently learning web-development at HackYourFuture.
 - 🌱 My passion is web-development with a focus on design and usability.
+ - 🌱  During my time at the HackYourFuture bootcamp, I expanded my knowledge in the programming field and put that knowledge into practice while working in a team.
+- 🌱 Additionally, my studies in UX/UI design have given me a perspective on creating applications from the client's point of view.

 - 📫 How to reach me: <p><a href="https://www.linkedin.com/in/nataliapersson/" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="Natalia Persson" height="30" width="40" /></a></p>